whg-training/statistics-course/Next_Generation_Sequencing/practicals/ngs_processing_pipeline/README.md

 1. Download the full FASTQ files from the ENA.
 The relevant links are provided in [`samples.tsv`](samples.tsv).
 The full data is aorund 12Gb.

 2. To reduce the computational and space requirements for this tutorial, I created a lower depth version of the same data.
-You can download these files from [this link](https://www.well.ox.ac.uk/~gav/projects/gms/statistics-course/Next_Generation_Sequencing/practicals/ngs_processing_pipeline/subsampled/).  the sub-sampled data is around 2Gb.
+You can download these files from [this link](https://www.well.ox.ac.uk/~gav/projects/gms/statistics-course/Next_Generation_Sequencing/practicals/ngs_processing_pipeline/data/subsampled/).  the sub-sampled data is around 2Gb.

 It's up to you which version of data you want to try to process.

+You will also need the reference sequence to align to - we will use `Pf3D7_v3` which you can find [here](https://www.well.ox.ac.uk/~gav/projects/gms/statistics-course/Next_Generation_Sequencing/practicals/ngs_processing_pipeline/reference/).

 ### Some general advice